 “Good morning, Jezebel.”
 His chipper tone was filled with an enthusiasm I struggled to reciprocate.

 I looked up at him with a tight smile.
 “Hi, Jonathan.”

 Slowly, he shuffled through his stack of envelopes and placed a small pile on my desk.
 His eager gaze fell on me, appearing to search for an opening to conversation.
 “So, do you have any plans for this weekend?”
 He flashed me a wide grin.
 With his deep brown eyes and sun-kissed hair, he was nice to look at, and I knew he was used to attention from women; all my employees fawned over him.
 I figured he viewed my reserve as some sort of challenge.

 I shook my head.
 “Nope, no plans.
 I’m just looking forward to some quiet.”

-Jonathan had been persistently dancing around me for years, dropping hints.
+Jonathan had been persistently dancing around me for years, dropping hints with casual invites out to lunch and drinks after work.
 But the idea of going out on a date with him and his impatient excitement, saturated with forced witty banter and vague innuendos, filled me with exhaustion.